mediatechnologycenter/recommender-systems/README.md

     * base_FL.py is an example for federated learning.
 Both users have the same data.
     * idea2.py is an example, where the corresponding user and item vector are not concatenated from the beginning but rather have some individual layers before the vectors are concatenated.

+### Results
+Results from the evaluation are printed and saved in `results/{evaluation_name}`

+Training history of the loss and metrics are in `results/idea1_models/{model_name}`

 # Data Flow:

 The flow through the system is as follows:

-0. (_raw data_: The preprocessing transforms the data into horizontal format and generates a train, validation, test split.
+1. _formatted data_: The preprocessing script transforms the data into horizontal format and generates a train, validation, test split.
 It stores the new data in the folder given by `DATA_FOLDER` ('processed' by default).
-1. _formatted data_: load_data from the preprocessing module will load the formatted train,test and validation data.
+   The load_data from the preprocessing module will load the formatted train,test and validation data.
+We have two formats: vertical, where each user item pair is one row and horizontal, where we have one row per user containing the list of clicked items .
 2. _preprocessed/embedded data_: Each individual algorithm processes the data and prepares it for training.
 For Idea1 this step embeds the users and articles into a vector representation and stores these lookup tables in the " processed"-folder.